jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Oh, you think it would?

 A: Oh, yeah.
-It dilutes the hydrochloric acid so much by drinking so much milk that when the meat goes in, it doesn't [unintelligible].
+It dilutes the hydrochloric acid so much by drinking so much milk that when the meat goes in, it doesn't digest well.
 It causes nausea.
 Just like eating too much fruit will cause nausea when you eat meat.

-Q: My question is, if I can't eat that much, [unintelligible] or something in place of it?
-Even if I do cut back on milk, which I did already cut back on milk, and it's still happening, could it be like, what, [unintelligible] or something?
+Q: My question is, if I can't eat that much, can I eat egg or something in place of it?
+Even if I do cut back on milk, which I did already cut back on milk, and it was still happening, could I eat like, what, eggs or something?

-A: Well, there's nothing that's going to help you lose weight [unintelligible]. [unintelligible] burns fat.
+A: Well, there's nothing that's going to help you lose weight like raw meat.
+Raw meat burns fat.

-Q: [unintelligible] burns fat?
+Q: Raw meat burns fat?

-A: That's why the [unintelligible] works.
+A: That's why the Zone Diet works.
 That's why the weight loss program works for almost everybody.
 99% of everybody who's in the weight loss program loses weight because it's mostly meat.

 Q: You're drinking 8 ounces of milk at night for the nerve factor?